-There were about 97,300 jobs for Speech-Language Pathology Assistant in 2016 (in the United States).
+In the United States, there were 97,300 jobs for Speech-Language Pathology Assistant in 2016.
 New jobs are being produced at a rate of 11.7% which is above the national average.
 The Bureau of Labor Statistics predicts 11,400 new jobs for Speech-Language Pathology Assistant by 2026.
-The BLS estimates 13,700 yearly job openings in this field.
+There will be an estimated 13,700 positions for Speech-Language Pathology Assistant per year.

 The states with the most job growth for Speech-Language Pathology Assistant are Utah, Alaska, and Nevada.
 Watch out if you plan on working in Connecticut, Oklahoma, or Kansas.
 These states have the worst job growth for this type of profession.